-- 1. New city-owned park and trail connections to serve area residents as planned for in the Westgate LRT Station Area Plan. - 2.
-Case Industrial Center: an existing onestory light industrial building that the owner, Suntide, plans to redevelop into new office space.
+- 2. Case Industrial Center: an existing one-story light industrial building that the owner, Suntide, plans to redevelop into new office space.
 Suntide also owns the adjacent parcel to the north at the corner of Franklin and Eustis, and Court International. - 3.
 Sunrise Bank Corporate Headquarters. - 4.
 Weyerhaeuser Site: Dominium has acquired the site and is proposing to develop high-density, workforce housing, senior housing and market rate housing.
 Dominium also owns the housing development at 808 Berry Place just north of Franklin between Ellis, Berry and Curfew.